The Gender Fairy: Background and synopsis

 The Gender Fairy is an Australian book aimed at helping transgender children and their families, inspired by Hirst's experiences as a mother to a transgender child.
 The book's story is described as "a tale of two children who are taking their first joyful steps toward living as their true selves".
 The book is aimed as an educational resource for children aged four and up and is designed to be read aloud at home or in the classroom.
 The book aims to reassure transgender children, saying "only you know whether you are a boy or a girl.
 No one can tell you."

 The book contains notes for teachers and parents compiled by academic Roz Ward.
 The foreword is written by paediatrician Michelle Telfer of the Centre for Adolescent Health, Gender Service at the Royal Children's Hospital.

 Publishing and reception

 The book, promoted by the Safe Schools Coalition, was launched at St Kilda Primary School at an event attended by Victorian Minister for Equality Martin Foley who stated that "This book is about affirming trans children’s rights to be who they are, and if that means they’re happy, healthy, and engaged, and that their families are reconciled in support of that, that can only be a good thing."

-The book has received widespread support from gender activists and some politicians.
+The book has received widespread support from LGBTQ+ activists and some politicians.
 In November 2015, Senator Janet Rice, who was married to a transgender woman, praised the book in the Australian Senate.